-While all videogames are about agency, role-playing games in particular take the concept of agency to extreme levels: not only do you have some impact on your experience of the game, you have an impact on the narrative (the way the story unfolds), the character's abilities (the way your character develops over time), and what your character does when (where you go and how you interact with the world).
+While all video games are about agency, role-playing games, in particular, take the concept of agency to extreme levels: Not only do you have some impact on your experience of the game, but you also have an impact on the narrative (the way the story unfolds), the character's abilities (the way your character develops over time), and what your character does when (where you go and how you interact with the world).
 For the sake of this discussion, I'll call these narrative agency, instrumental agency, and investigative agency.
 Those terms might seem a little arcane right now, so the first thing I'm going to do is explain what I mean by them in a little more detail.

 Role-playing games, by contrast, typically offer the player some degree of control over the shape of the narrative.
 This control is provided by allowing the player to choose from different options in dialogue trees when interacting with NPCs, the ability to decline and abandon quests or to choose from different possible quest resolutions, and the ability to perform actions which clearly change the course of events (such as killing someone important to the main plot).
 These actions frequently (though not always) lead to different narrative endings, the ultimate validation for players exercising their narrative agency.